DSAppTeam/PanelSwitchHelper/README.md

 <img src="https://github.com/YummyLau/PanelSwitchHelper/blob/master/source/demo_1.jpeg" width = "360" height = "790"/> <img src="https://github.com/YummyLau/PanelSwitchHelper/blob/master/source/demo_2.jpeg" width = "360" height = "790"/>

+The Androidx version runs by default.
+If you need to open non-Androidx, open the app in `Settings.gradle` and close the Androidx configuration in `gradle.properties`.

 ### Instructions

 1. Add library dependencies in module script `build.gradle`

 ```
 implementation'com.effective.android:panelSwitchHelper:1.3.0'

+//or for androidx
+implementation 'com.effective.android:panelSwitchHelper-androidx:1.3.0'
 ```

 2. Use the container provided by the framework in the layout file Xml